 OME is very common in children age 6 months to 4 years, with about 90% of children having OME at some point.
 More than half of children have OME by age 2.

 Ear infections are more likely to occur in the fall and winter.
 The following conditions also put children at higher risk for ear infection:

-Severe cases of recurrent acute otitis media (AOM) or persistent otitis media with effusion (OME) may impair hearing for a period of time, but the hearing loss is not substantial or permanent for most children.
+Severe cases of recurrent acute otitis media (AOM) or persistent otitis media with effusion (OME) may impair hearing for a period of time.
+But the hearing loss is not substantial or permanent for most children.

 Hearing loss in children may temporarily slow down language development and reading skills.
 However, uncomplicated chronic middle ear effusion generally poses no danger for developmental delays in otherwise healthy children.
-As the majority of chronic ear effusion cases eventually clear up on their own, many doctors recommend against placement of tympanostomy tubes for most children.

 Rarely, patients with chronic otitis media develop involvement of the inner ear.
 In these situations hearing loss can potentially be permanent.
 Most of these patients will also have problems with vertigo (dizziness).